vv111y/whisper_android/whisper_native/docs/VAD_pipeline_tests_tuning.md

-# Whisper Android – VAD pipeline tests and auto-tuning
+# Whisper Android – VAD pipeline tests and auto-tuning Milestone

+## Phase 1 of full auto-tuning and auto-configuration of the speech system
-This app ships a Voice Activity Detection (VAD) pipeline with robust golden-audio unit tests and a closed-loop auto-tuning harness to search for good runtime tunables.
+This sprint ships a Voice Activity Detection (VAD) pipeline with robust golden-audio unit tests and a closed-loop auto-tuning harness to search for good runtime tunables.

 ## Golden-audio tests (offline, fast)